 3.1.3 BHHRA Summary

 Estimated cancer risks to all receptors and non-cancer health hazard to the majority of receptors in the Current and Reasonably Anticipated Future Exposure Scenario are within or less than USEPA target levels.
 The estimated non-cancer hazard to the landscaper in Landscape Area 1 is slightly greater than the USEPA target level, but HIs for individual target organs are all less than or equal to the USEPA target level of 1.
 Estimated non-cancer health hazard to the adolescent and adult trespassers on the landfill in the Current and Reasonably Anticipated Future Exposure Scenario are greater than the USEPA target level.
+Similar health hazards would be expected to recreational users of the GSNWR Wilderness Area.
 Estimated cancer risks and non-cancer health hazards to receptors in the Future On-Site Residential Development exposure scenario are greater than USEPA target levels.

-The estimated probability of fetal PbB exceeding the target PbB is less than 5 percent for the landscaper in Landscape Area 1, and for adolescent and adult trespassers on the landfill.
+The estimated probability of fetal PbB exceeding the target PbB is less than 5 percent for the landscaper in Landscape Area 1, and for adolescent and adult trespassers on the landfill or recreational users of the Wilderness Area.
 As such, potential adverse health effects associated with exposure to lead by these receptors are not expected (CDM, 2014).

 Overall, carcinogenic ELCRs and non-carcinogenic HIs presented in the BHHRA are based upon conservative assumptions that are intended to be protective of human health by overestimating exposure to account for parameter uncertainty.
 Therefore, overall confidence in the risk assessment is high.